jjs105/devcontainers/README.md

-The current approach is to develop all development container templates and features in place (i.e. within their src folder) and use the jjs105-devcontainer feature as a dependency to include any common libraries - which should be kept to a minimum.
+The current approach is to develop all development container templates and features in place (i.e. within their src folder) and use the jjs105-devcontainer development container feature as a dependency to include any common libraries.
+This should be kept to a minimum.

 ## Alternative Approaches